Spring

 $$k_{max}=\frac{I}{dt^2}$$

-Using the maximum stiffness will cause the spring to move the joint to the resting position in a single timestep.
+Using the maximum stiffness will cause the spring to move the joint to its resting position in a single timestep.
 If your spring is unstable, you may need to either reduce the stiffness or reduce the timestep so as to increase the maximum stable stiffness.

 Damping